Online resources for University Alumni

 Northern Ireland Statistics and Research Agency (NISRA) Official statistics and social research on Northern Ireland.
 From: NISRA

-Office for National Statistics (ONS) ONS is the UK’s is recognised as the United Kingdom’s official body for economic, social, health and education statistics.
-From: ONS
+Office for National Statistics (ONS) ONS is the UK’s recognised official body for economic, social, health and education statistics.
+From: ONS.

 Statistics in Scotland Links to official statistics in Scotland from the Scottish Government web pages.
 From: The Scottish Government